 The Huguenot cemetery, between the City Gate and the Visitor Information Center, is open to the public anytime the gate is unlocked.

 Note: Parking regulations are enforced strictly throughout the city.
 Yellow curbs are no-parking zones.
-Several parking lots are available.
+A garage and paid parking spaces are available.

 ShoppingSt.
 Augustine Outlets and St. Augustine Premium Outlets are both off I-95 exit 318 on SR 16.